ije/md4w/README.md

 ### Buffer Size

-By default, md4w uses a buffer size of `1KB` for streaming, you can change it by adding the `bufferSize` option.
-The value is more higher, the JS calls in wasm module will be less, it will be more faster, but the memory usage will be more higher.
-You better to choose a suitable value for your case.
-For IO event like http server, maybe lower value is better.
+By default, md4w uses a buffer size of `4KB` for streaming, you can change it by adding the `bufferSize` option.

 ```js
 mdToReadableHtml(largeMarkdown, {